Improve your Marketing Ops every week

 Based on the findings from this report, it’s no surprise more and more marketing teams are turning to Agile marketing to improve their processes and productivity.
 To be successful and resilient in marketing, you need a team that is performing at the top of their game and Agile provides a serious edge.

-The team at CoSchedule recently launched a report on trends in marketing for 2022, and their top findings tell the same story.
+Back in 2022, the team at CoSchedule launched a report on trends in marketing for the year that hold true even a couple of years later, and their top findings tell the same story.
 Agile marketing is key to successful marketing.

 Here are the key findings and tips on how you can improve team performance by going Agile.